 If you are worried about the future of your relationship, don’t ignore that feeling.

 As always, we are here for you.
 Learn more about cultivating a happy and healthy relationship with couples counseling.
-Contact one of our relationship counselors in Houston to find out more or read more about our marriage counseling services help with your relationship.

 To get started now, give us a call to schedule an appointment at 832-323-1396 or schedule an appointment online.

 We offer marriage counseling to same-sex couples and other members of the LGBTQ+ community.
 You are more than welcome at Eddins Counseling Group!

 Grounding & Self Soothing